Mark-Assessment/j-nowakowska-cooking-co-m3-2/README.md

 I have chosen my colour scheme by using [SheCodes](https://palettes.shecodes.io/) colour scheme palettes.
 The colours used are :

-#f6e4ad - soft yellow for background;
+#fafafa - soft grey for background;
 #000000 - black for text;
-#eb2632 - red for footer links;
+#c13131 - red for footer links;
 #f96d00 - orange button background colors;
 #f1ecc9 - pale green for button hover background colour;
-#A31300 - red for delete button;
+#c13131 - red for delete button;
-#darkgreen - green  for the edit button
+#295f4e - green  for the edit button
-#bbf2ed -  light blue for view button;
+#f96d00 -  orange for view button;

-The soft yellow was used as the background colour for the website.
+The soft grey was used as the background colour for the website.
 The main content text is in a black shade, as this colour creates the best contrast to guarantee the high readability of the text.
-Following the standard procedure, the delete buttons are red; the edit buttons are green and the view buttons are yellow.
+Following the standard procedure, the delete buttons are red; the edit buttons are green and the view buttons are orange.
 Shades picked are generally soft with a few contrasting colours like red, orange and green.
 The colours are there to represent versatile colours of fruit and vegetables used in recipes.